Skip to main content

 This annual award program recognizes faculty and graduate teaching assistants who demonstrate special dedication and outstanding performance in the classroom or laboratory.
 Recipients were selected via nomination and reviewed by a selection committee based in the UK Provost’s Office for Faculty Advancement and the Center for the Enhancement of Learning and Teaching.

-Each winner received an award certificate, a commemorative engraved gift and a cash award
+Each winner received an award certificate, a

 By Ryan Girves